oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 6. Click on the tile marked **S** on the top and the **GENRE** at the bottom.

-    It shows that singles are watching less drama.
+    It shows that unmarried customers are watching less drama.

     ![screenshot of insights on singles and genre](images/image81_t_inst_single_genre.png)